Mobility as a service: Trend towards MaaS

-Booming demand for more personalised transport services has created a market space and momentum for MaaS.
-The movement towards MaaS is fueled by a myriad of innovative new mobility service providers such as carpool and ridesharing companies, bicycle-sharing systems programs, scooter-sharing systems and carsharing services as well as on-demand "pop-up" bus services.
-On the other hand, the trend is motivated by the anticipation of self-driving cars, which puts into question the economic benefit of owning a personal car over using on-demand car services, which are widely expected to become significantly more affordable when cars can drive autonomously.
+The growing demand for more personalized transportation services has created an opportunity for MaaS.
+The development of MaaS is supported by companies offering carpooling and ridesharing companies, bicycles, scooters, and carsharing services, as well as on-demand (“pop-up”) bus services.
+Interest in MaaS is also influenced by the potential emergence of self-driving cars, which call into question the value of owning a personal vehicle.

 This shift is further enabled by improvements in the integration of multiple modes of transport into seamless trip chains, with bookings and payments managed collectively for all legs of the trip.
 In London, commuters may use a contactless payment bank card (or a dedicated travel card called an Oyster card) to pay for their travel.
 Between the multiple modes, trips, and payments, data is gathered and used to help people's journeys become more efficient.
 In the government space, the same data allows for informed decision-making when considering improvements in regional transit systems.

 Most MaaS studies have been done in the Global North but in the Global South there is demand and proposals may have different characteristics like support for offline access and integration with informal transport.